Horsehair in Mattresses: What It Is, Benefits, and Long-Term Durability

 • Maintains volume and elasticity over the years

-Horsehair is particularly effective when paired with springs, micro-coils, and other natural layers, supporting both comfort and long-term performance.
+It is particularly effective when paired with springs, micro-coils, and other natural layers, supporting both comfort and long-term performance.

 Horsehair in Midsummer mattresses